#Musical instructions

 each event has a time, a pitch and a loudness

-function f(x, y) takes two parameters/arguments and returns a result
+function f(x, y) takes two parameters and returns a result

 e.g. f(x, y) = 8x + 2y

-parameters are input, the function does something with the inputs to produce an output
+parameters are input; the function produces an output

 arithmetic which “wraps around”